theengineeringco/flow-package-maths/flow_package_maths/statistics/range/README.md

-Computes the difference between the largest and smallest number of list of values.
+Computes the difference between the largest and smallest number in a collection of values.